Join Our Interactive Virtual Cooking Sessions with CIA Alumni Chefs

 Pull up a chair for an up-close and personal experience as our CIA Chefs cook at home and invite you into their kitchens.

-Every week starting October 18, tune in online for live cooking demonstrations with our CIA family, featuring Chefs Maneet Chauhan ’00, Johnny Hernandez ’89, J.J.
-Johnson ’07, and Katianna Hong ’05.
+Tune in online for live cooking demonstrations with our CIA family, featuring Chefs Maneet Chauhan ’00, Johnny Hernandez ’89, Katianna Hong ’05, and J.J.
+Johnson ’07.
 You won’t want to miss out on this special chance to cook along and connect directly with these chefs and learn their secrets for creating both delicious dishes and a sense of community.

 Founding Partner/President, Morph Hospitality Group

 Watch Chef Maneet prepare begun bhaja, a traditional Indian eggplant fritter—with a panch puran tomato chutney and mango slaw.

 Chef Maneet Chauhan has worked in some of the finest hotels in her native India before the start of her career in the United States, which includes winning the 2012 James Beard Foundation Broadcast Media Award for her role as a permanent judge on Chopped and becoming an award-winning cookbook author.
 Now, as founding partner of Morph Hospitality Group, Chef Chauhan oversees all of Morph’s concepts—Chauhan Ale & Masala House, Tànsuǒ, The Mockingbird, and Chaatable—and is also the founder of Hop Springs Brewery in Mufreesboro, TN.